Skip to main content

 1. Aim for all A’s while taking the most challenging classes available

-Like most colleges, Barnard doesn’t have a “cut-off” GPA, nor does it offer GPA information about accepted students.
-However, accepted students across the board have strong academics.
-Since 94.6% of enrolled first-year students last year graduated in the top 10% of their respective high school classes, a competitive candidate for Barnard will need to have A’s in almost every class.
-Additionally, Barnard wants to see that students challenge themselves, so you should try to take advanced honors, AP, or IB classes.
+Barnard doesn’t have a “cut-off” GPA; that said, accepted students across the board have strong academics.
+Since 90% of enrolled first-year students last year graduated in the top 10% of their respective high school classes, a competitive candidate for Barnard will need to have A’s in almost every class.
+Additionally, Barnard wants to see that students challenge themselves, so you should take numerous advanced honors, AP, or IB classes.

-If your GPA is on the lower side and you’re still a freshman or sophomore in high school, check out our tips for increasing your GPA.
-If you’re a high school junior or senior, it will be harder to increase your GPA, so the easiest way to increase your Academic Index is to get a higher score on a standardized test, either the SAT or the ACT.
+If your GPA is on the lower side and you’re still a freshman or sophomore in high school, there’s still time to increase your GPA.
+If you’re a high school junior or senior, it will be harder to raise your GPA, so the easiest way to improve your Academic Index is to get a higher score on a standardized test, either the SAT or the ACT.

 2. Write engaging essays and supplement responses